Authenticity and The Nature of Intent

 “Authenticity is consistently associated with acting highly extroverted, even for those who characterize themselves as introverts,”

 4) The intent is for the greater good, that is, to create a WIN-WIN scenario.
 If you legitimately do or say something to help someone, the level of trust will increase.
 Even negative feedback is okay if the right intent is there – in other words, if you are trying to develop someone, brutal honesty is sometimes necessary.
+Negative feedback can actually work well if the recipient feels that you are on their side.
 Even expressing anger in the right way is positive.
 This is actually a form of win-win.
 Having the right intent is not always about making others feel good.

-Harmony is often artificial.
-When people don’t speak up, issues are not addressed.
-When we express ourselves authentically, we let others know our true motivations, concerns, goals or values.
+Harmony is sometimes artificial.
+When people don’t speak up, issues are not addressed and because of this, those around us may think that everything is ok.
+However, when we express ourselves authentically, we let others know our true motivations, concerns, goals, or values.
 It allows people to know who we are.
 Will everyone like you?
 NO!!
 Getting along with everyone is an unrealistic goal, not even Jesus did that.
 However, being authentic around people will give you a better chance of knowing the truth around you.
 If you don’t express yourself in an authentic way, people will not be authentic around you.
-You may think that all is well, when it is actually the opposite.
+Think of a leader who creates an environment of fear.
+Would employees feel comfortable approaching that leader if they had a personal issue?
+You may think that all is well when it is actually the opposite.

 Therefore, don’t pretend to be nice, be nice.
-Don’t give with an expectation that you will receive, give to give.
+Don’t give with the expectation that you will receive, give to give.
 Intent matters.
 Don’t fake intent.
-Be authentic with your intentions, aim for the win-win.
-It can make all the difference in getting the results you expect.
+Be authentic with your intentions, and aim for a win-win.
+Even though it’s not always possible, don’t you think it can make all the difference in getting the results you want?

 868-681-3492 | firstname.lastname@example.org